Introduction

 Viewing Intercompany transactions

-- Go to Set Up > Intercompany Transactions Setup.
+Go to Set Up > Intercompany Connections Setup.

-- In the spreadsheet heading area, open the newly generated Excel file.
-Tick Enable Editing and Enable Content.
+4. Open the newly generated Excel file.
+Check Enable Editing and Enable Content.
+The template contains the following worksheets:

 Select the relevant data from the dropdowns.